Fourth-wave feminism: Challenges for male feminists

 Societal pressure and the ideals of toxic masculinity can make it difficult for men to support feminism.
 In many societies, to be considered 'masculine', men must be "strong, active, aggressive, tough, daring, heterosexual, emotionally inexpressive and dominant."
 Among these types of traits is the idea present in many cultures globally that being a man "often involve[s] male domination over women."

-Fourth wave feminism has been able to reach a larger audience than the previous waves via social media.
+Fourth-wave feminism has reached a larger audience than previous waves through social media.
 In May 2023, researchers conducted an experiment designed to find the effect of feminist content on social media on millennial men and men from Generation Z. The findings included mixed messages, with one participant stating that so-called 'hashtag' feminism "[spread] real awareness of the struggles women face that [men] are not all the time aware of, and sometimes never aware of."
 The participants also felt that hashtag feminism was difficult for men to engage with, with one man stating that he doesn't "know how to engage with it in a way that doesn't come off as hostile."